-- a) for category F3B and F3K, changes can next be agreed at the Plenary meeting 2011 for application from January 2012; - b) for category F3J changes can next be agreed at the Plenary meeting 2010 for application from January 2011; - official classes without Championship status are also subject to the two-year rule cycle and for category F3F, changes can next be agreed at the Plenary meeting 2011 for application from January 2012; - d) provisional classes are not subject to this restriction.
+- a) for category F3B changes can next be agreed at the Plenary meeting 2015 for application from January 2016; - b) for category F3K changes can next be agreed at the Plenary meeting 2015 for application from January 2016; - c) for category F3F changes can next be agreed at the Plenary meeting 2014 for application from January 2015; - d) for category F3J changes can next be agreed at the Plenary meeting 2014 for application from January 2015. - e) provisional classes are not subject to this restriction.